 I have not been as strict lately, but I really do prefer some of the substitutions I found as part of a lower carbohydrate lifestyle.
 Here are some of my favorites:

 - Zucchini spirals instead of pasta

 - Almond flour for making muffins, pancakes, etc.

-- Cauliflower pizza crus or cauliflower rice (just put cauliflower through the food processor)
+- Cauliflower pizza crust or cauliflower rice (just put cauliflower through the food processor)

 - Keto bread (I like the Base Culture brand)

 - Keto waffles (Birch Benders brand) with melted butter, cinnamon and nuts on top